w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 ###### Applying SC 3.3.2 Labels or Instructions to Non-Web Documents and Software

-This applies directly as written, and as described in [Intent from Understanding Success Criterion 3.3.2](https://www.w3.org/WAI/WCAG22/Understanding/labels-or-instructions#intent).
+This can apply directly as written, and as described in [Intent from Understanding Success Criterion 3.3.2](https://www.w3.org/WAI/WCAG22/Understanding/labels-or-instructions#intent).

 ##### error-suggestion

 ###### Applying SC 3.3.3 Error Suggestion to Non-Web Documents and Software

-This applies directly as written, and as described in [Intent from Understanding Success Criterion 3.3.3](https://www.w3.org/WAI/WCAG22/Understanding/error-suggestion#intent).
+This can apply directly as written, and as described in [Intent from Understanding Success Criterion 3.3.3](https://www.w3.org/WAI/WCAG22/Understanding/error-suggestion#intent).

 ##### error-prevention-legal-financial-data

 ###### Applying SC 3.3.4 Error Prevention (Legal, Financial, Data) to Non-Web Documents and Software

-This applies directly as written, and as described in [Intent from Understanding Success Criterion 3.3.4](https://www.w3.org/WAI/WCAG22/Understanding/error-prevention-legal-financial-data#intent) replacing “web pages” with “non-web documents or software”.
+This can apply directly as written, and as described in [Intent from Understanding Success Criterion 3.3.4](https://www.w3.org/WAI/WCAG22/Understanding/error-prevention-legal-financial-data#intent) replacing “web pages” with “non-web documents or software”.

 With this substitution, it would read: